ansible/ansible/docs/docsite/rst/scenario_guides/vmware_rest_scenarios/vm_hardware_tuning.rst

 Add a CDROM drive
 _________________

-Now I can create my CDROM drive:
+Now we can create the CDROM drive:

 .. literalinclude:: task_outputs/Attach_an_ISO_image_to_a_guest_VM.task.yaml